makersmakingchange/Raindrop-Switch/README.md

 ## Overview
 <!--- A brief summary of the project.
 What it does, who it is for, how much it costs. --->
-The Raindrop Switch is an assistive technology device that <INSERT DESCRIPTION FROM THE OUTLINE OF The DEVICE>.
+The Raindrop Switch is an assistive technology device that works with standard switch adapted devices, like switch adapted toys; computer, phone, and tablet switch interfaces; and adapted gaming devices. .

 The device is comprised of off-the-shelf electronics and 3D printed parts.